blei-lab/deconfounder_tutorial/README.md

+# The Blessings of Multiple Causes: A Tutorial

 This repository contains a tutorial for the deconfounder.

-# Run the code with google colab
+## Run the code with google colab

 <http://colab.research.google.com/github/blei-lab/deconfounder_tutorial/blob/master/deconfounder_tutorial.ipynb>

-# More information
+## More information

 Complete details of this work can be found in: